Ready to learn more?

 Please note that iBeacons are not 100% accurate as the signal radius is always approximate.
 Also, not every smartphone supports iBeacons and Bluetooth can be switched off by the user.
 As with any marketing channel you will not reach everyone, it’s simply one of many ways of reaching a subset of your delegates in a context-aware manner.

-We looked at bringing value to attendees (goal 1) and sponsors (goal 2), and finally, goal 3 is about creating valuable insights into the overall event performance for you, the organizer.
+We looked at bringing value to attendees and sponsors, and finally, this section is about creating valuable insights into the overall event performance for you, the organizer.
 60% of top-performing companies engage attendees before, during, and after the event with two-way communication and engagement tactics.
 These tactics create a variety of opportunities to gather valuable data.

 An event app is above all a “sensing device”, to get real-time data from the event floor.
 The session and speaker ratings features are the perfect way to get immediate feedback from your delegates on content.